• Skip to primary navigation

 You will have different sales metric performance expectations for a new rep than you will for a sales rep who has been with you for 3 years, as well as different expectations for a Hunter versus a Farmer.
 Consider all these factors as you set performance expectations for your sales team.

-We frequently work with clients to define these metrics and performance expectations when they’re hiring new salespeople, or when their current reps aren’t meeting the new business development goals set for them.
-If you’re building a sales organization and need help establishing metrics with measurable performance expectations, we can do that.
-Give us a call or email us, and we’ll set a time to talk about your specific situation.
+We frequently work with clients to define these metrics and performance expectations when they’re establishing their sales process, hiring new salespeople, or their current reps aren’t meeting their new business development goals.
+If you’re establishing or building your sales organization and need help setting metrics with measurable performance expectations, we can do that.
+Contact us and we’ll set a time to talk about your sales and marketing metrics and how we can help.

 Primary Sidebar